bulbule/6_password_strength/README.md

 # Password Strength Calculator

 A program asks the user for a password and assesses its strength from 1(very weak) to 10(very strong).
-It is done by first checking if the password belongs to a certain blacklist, which is here contained in the file: 500-worst-passwords.txt.
+It is done by first checking if the password belongs to a certain blacklist, which is contained in the file 500-worst-passwords.txt.
 Then it proceeds with checking if the password:
 -contains digits
 -contains letters
 -is case-sensitive